WildSiphon/Docker-Desktop-direct-download-links/README.md

     * `docker-desktop-x86_64.rpm` for **RPM Linux** (only `amd64`)
     * `docker-desktop-x86_64.pkg.tar.zst` for **Arch Linux** (only `amd64`)

-Download links are no longer referenced for some older resources, even if the links still exist.
+Download links are not referenced for some resources, even if the links still exist.
-The goal of this project is to list all the direct download links for all the different **Docker Desktop** resources and provide a method to keep them up to date.
+The [`docker_release_scraper.py`](docker_release_scraper.py) script is used to list all the direct download links for all the different **Docker Desktop** resources and provide a method to keep them up to date.